Walking Beam Suspension Plans – 4K w/ Torsion Axles

 Engineered For Smaller Trailers

 Bringing the benefits of the walking beam suspension to smaller trailers is the goal of this design.
-A 4000# trailer may not seem smaller, but compared to 60K or 100K, something to pull with a car is “smaller”.
+A 4000# trailer may not seem “smaller”, but compared to 60K or 100K equipment where we often see Walking Beam suspension, yes, it is “smaller”.

 The walking beam suspension is complicated in some design aspects, but we’ve simplified it for DIY.
 Read about the design.
 Then, if you’re really interested in details, please read the Case Study for the Twin Torsion Engineering.
 Finally, you can see the suspension in action in this post and video.
 With lots of miles since then, the benefits are definitely worth it.